Pelham Olympians

 Born in Pelham Manor and life-long resident (1890-1965)

-Henry Stoddard ("Harry") Babock
+Henry Stoddard ("Harry") Babcock

 1912 U.S. Olympic Team, Athletics, Pole Vault, Gold Medal,